Guadeloupe: Religion

-About 80% of the population is Roman Catholic.
-Guadeloupe is in the diocese of Basse-Terre (et Pointe-à-Pitre).
-Other major religions include various Protestant denominations.
+Figures in 2020 state that 96% of the population was Christian (of these, approximately 86% were Roman Catholic, 8% Protestant and 6% other Christian); of the other 4%, most were not religious.
+Guadeloupe is in the Catholic diocese of Basse-Terre (et Pointe-à-Pitre).

 In 1685, the Black Code announced the Christian religion in its Catholic form as the only authorized religion in the French West Indies, thus excluding Jews and the various Protestant groups from practicing their beliefs, and imposed the forced conversion of the newly arrived slaves and the baptism of the older ones.
+Guadeloupe adopted the code on 10 December 1685.

 This was followed by a rapid fashion among the slaves, since this religion offered them a spiritual refuge and allowed them to safeguard some of their African beliefs and customs, thus marking the beginning of a religious syncretism.
-Since the 1970s, new religions and groups have been 'competing' with the Catholic Church, such as the Evangelical Pentecostal Church, the Seventh-day Adventist Church, the Bible Students or Jehovah's Witnesses and the Church of Jesus Christ of Latter-day Saints.
+Since the 1970s, new religions and groups have been 'competing' with the Catholic Church, such as the Evangelical Pentecostal Church, the Seventh-day Adventist Church, the Bible Students or Jehovah's Witnesses, and the Church of Jesus Christ of Latter-day Saints (Mormons).

 Administratively, the territory of Guadeloupe is part of the Diocese of Basse-Terre and Pointe-à-Pitre, attached to the Catholic Church in France.
 The diocese includes the territories of Guadeloupe, St. Barthélemy and St. Martin and the number of faithful is estimated at 400,000.
 In 2020 there were 59 priests active in the diocese.
 The episcopal see is located in Basse-Terre, in the cathedral of Notre-Dame-de-Guadeloupe.

 Hinduism, which accompanied the Indians who came to work in Guadeloupe in the mid-19th century, has expanded since the 1980s.
 The Indian community has its own tradition that comes from India.
 It is the mayé men, a distorted pronunciation of the name of the Tamil Indian goddess Mariamman.
 There are no less than 400 temples in the archipelago.

-Islam made its appearance in the French West Indies in the 1970s, first in Martinique.
+Islam was first Institutionalized in the French West Indies by the 1970s, first in Martinique.
 According to the president of the Muslim association of Guadeloupe, there are between 2,500 and 3,000 Muslims in the department.
 The island has two mosques.
 Judaism has been present in Guadeloupe since the arrival of Dutch settlers expelled from the northeast of present-day Brazil in 1654.
 There is a synagogue and an Israelite cultural community.
 Guadeloupeans of Syrian and Lebanese origin practice Catholicism in its Maronite form.
 Rastafari has been attractive to some young people since the 1970s following its emergence in Jamaica.
 The quimbois or kenbwa, practiced in Guadeloupe, refer to magical-religious practices derived from Christian and African syncretism.